-While the Act does not require any particular annual budgetary allocation to ILSFA, the Agency chose in the Initial Plan, and continues to propose in this Revised Plan, to allocate funds and consider project applications within ILSFA based on "program years," which track the same period of time as energy delivery years (June 1st of one year to May 31st of the following year).
+While the Act does not require any particular annual budgetary allocation to ILSFA, the Agency continues to propose to allocate funds and consider project applications within ILSFA based on "program years," which track the same period of time as energy delivery years (June 1st of one year to May 31st of the following year).
 The Agency's proposed budget allocations by program year are described in detail in Chapter 8.